UFC 285: Jon Jones vs Ciryl Gane odds, predictions, and best bets

-Jon ‘Bones’ Jones will be back in action against Cyril Gane at UFC 285 in Las Vegas, Nevada.
-Get the latest UFC 285 odds, predictions, and the best bets for Jones vs Gane below
+Jon ‘Bones’ Jones will be back in action against Cyril Gane at UFC 285 tonight in Las Vegas, Nevada.
+Get the latest UFC 285 odds, predictions, and the best bets for Jones vs Gane below.

-Former UFC light heavyweight champion, Jon Jones returns to the octagon on Saturday against Ciryl Gane in UFC 285.
-Jones vs Gane will headline one of the biggest MMA events of the year as UFC heads to T-Mobile Arena in Las Vegas.
+Former UFC light heavyweight champion, Jon Jones returns to the octagon tonight against Ciryl Gane in UFC 285.
+Jones vs Gane will headline one of the biggest MMA events of the year, as UFC heads to T-Mobile Arena in Las Vegas.

 Jones will enter as a slight favorite with -157 odds to win the fight.
-Meanwhile, Gane owns +137 odds to win and will be an underdog after losing his first career bout to Francis Ngannou last time out.
+Meanwhile, Gane owns +137 odds to win and will be an underdog after losing his first shot at the heavyweight title versus Francis Ngannou.

 How to Watch UFC 285: Jon Jones vs Ciryl Gane